Prathamesh-Verlekar/DataWarehousing-and-Business-Intelligence/IMDB Project/README.md

 ### Description:

-1. Designed dimensional data models in ER Studio Data Architect comprising of facts and dimensions
+1. Designed dimensional data models in ER Studio Data Architect consisting of facts and dimensions
 2. Created Staging tables using SQL scripts on Microsoft SQL Server
-3. Maintained SOR (System of Record) table to maintain authorized sources for a particular data subject
-4. Performed data profiling and loaded data from tsv/csv files into the staging tables using Talend
+3. Performed data profiling and loaded data from tsv/csv files into the staging tables using Talend
-5. Performed data consistency and cleansing processes
-6. Implemented error handling and inserted the unwanted data into reject tables along with their respective reject codes and reject reasons
+4. Implemented error handling and inserted the unwanted data into reject tables along with their respective reject codes and reject reasons
-7. Performed data integration by populating data from staging tables into the dimensional tables using Talend
+5. Performed data integration by ingesting data from staging tables into the dimensional tables using Talend
-8. Implemented dashboards on each subject area using Tableau and Power BI for answering business questions
+6. Designed interractive reports and dashboards using Tableau and Power BI

 ## IMDB Datasets: